sathish-t/nanopore-mod-course/materials/manipulate-modified-base.md

 determine what that fraction is for their dataset).
 We will discuss the `-p` option in an optional subsection a little later.

-NOTE: The `modkit sample-probs` command produces tabular files with rows labeled with either an unmodified one-letter code or a modified one-letter code.
+NOTE: The `modkit modbam sample-probs` command produces tabular files with rows labeled with either an unmodified one-letter code or a modified one-letter code.
 In the case of 5mC methylation which is coded